brianberns/CFR-Explained/Readme.md

 ## Reach probabilities

 The probability of reaching a particular info set is the product of the probability of each action leading to it.
 For example, in a game of alternating turns, the probability of reaching an info set might be 1/2 × 1/3 × 1/4 × 1/5 = 1/120, where 1/2 × 1/4 = 1/8 is Player 1's contribution to reaching this state and 1/3 × 1/5 = 1/15 is Player 2's contribution.
-Note that the overall probability is equal to the product of each player's contribution (1/8 × 1/15 = 1/120).
+Note that the overall reach probability of an info set is equal to the product of each player's contribution (1/8 × 1/15 = 1/120).
 In CFR, each player's contribution to the overall reach probability is tracked separately.

 In our implementation, the reach probabilities are stored in a vector that is indexed by player: index 0 for player 1, and index 1 for Player 2.
 At the start of a game, the reach probability vector is `[| 1.0; 1.0 |]`, since neither player has made a decision yet.